cchitsiang/awesome-stars/README.md

 - [BuilderIO/builder](https://github.com/BuilderIO/builder) - Drag and drop headless CMS for React, Vue, Svelte, Qwik, and more
 - [ng-alain/ng-alain](https://github.com/ng-alain/ng-alain) - NG-ZORRO admin panel front-end framework (surge mirror https://ng-alain-doc.surge.sh)
 - [sveltejs/svelte](https://github.com/sveltejs/svelte) - Cybernetically enhanced web apps
-- [opticdev/optic](https://github.com/opticdev/optic) - Optic makes it easy to document your APIs, prevent breaking changes, and follow an API style-guide
+- [opticdev/optic](https://github.com/opticdev/optic) - Version Control for APIs.
+Optic makes it easy to document your APIs, prevent breaking changes, and follow an API style-guide
 - [NativeScript/nativescript-dev-appium](https://github.com/NativeScript/nativescript-dev-appium) - A package to help with writing and executing e2e Appium tests in NativeScript apps
 - [oslabs-beta/seeql](https://github.com/oslabs-beta/seeql) - see your database in a new way
 - [garden-io/garden](https://github.com/garden-io/garden) - Automation for Kubernetes development and testing.
 Spin up production-like environments for development, testing, and CI on demand.
 Use the same configuration and workflows at every step of the proces